remlapmot/mrrobust/README.md

 [<p align="center"><img src="./img/mrconf2017_video_mrforest_screenshot.png" width="528" height="300"></p>](https://drive.google.com/open?id=0B1owQlNgzNcPY0lMSGk0SnFfQWs)

 ## Overview
-The `mrrobust` package contains several commands implementing estimators robust to certain proportions of invalid instrumental variables.
-Such estimators are becoming widely used, especially in Mendelian randomization studies in epidemiology.
+The `mrrobust` package contains is a collection of commands for performing two-sample Mendelian randomization analyses using summary data of genotype-phenotype and genotype-outcome associations.

-These commands are used with summary data of the genotype-phenotype and genotype-outcome associations.
-Such data can be obtained from MR-Base <http://www.mrbase.org> (Hemani et al. 2016).
+Such data can be obtained from repositories such as MR-Base <http://www.mrbase.org> (Hemani et al. 2016).

-In the package there are the following commands:
+The package contains the following commands:
  - `mrratio` implements the standard instrumental variable ratio (Wald) estimate with a choice of standard errors/confidence intervals.
  - `mrivests` automates calling `mrratio` on all the selected genotypes in your dataset.
  - `mregger` implements the IVW and MR-Egger regression approaches introduced in Bowden et al. 2015.
 Use with summary data (per SNP/genotype associations with the disease outcome and exposure/phenotype).